victor-val/angular-akita-poc/README.md

-# EjemploAkita
+# Example with Akita

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.7.
+State managament with Angular and Akita.

 ## Development server